Landlord and Tenant Solicitors

 If an amicable resolution cannot be reached, we can file a claim to recover rent or damages.
 These claims can often be included in a possession claim to evict the tenant.

 There is a strict legal process to follow for evicting a tenant.
-Landlords must follow this process carefully or the tenant may be able to bring a claim for unlawful eviction.
+Landlords must follow it carefully or the tenant may be able to bring a claim for unlawful eviction.

 Helping tenants with their rights